 Any excess contribution not withdrawn will be taxed at the highest marginal tax rate plus Medicare levy.
+The tax and Medicare levy must be withdrawn from the individual's superannuation account.

 What tax is payable on earnings?

 The following section outlines the tax payable on income earned on your investments in superannuation.